caiovictormc/Jsonrize-DB/README.md

 # Jsonrize-DB
-Easy way to transform your DataBase (MySQL or Postgres) in JSON and server your content.
+Easy way to transform your DataBase (MySQL or Postgres) in JSON and serve your content.